JeppW/troffelbot/README.md

 A Discord bot for managing *MiddagsTFT*, a proud COMTEK tradition.

 ## Features
 trøffelbot uses the Riot API to automatically keep track of who's winning Teamfight Tactics matches played during the lunch break.
 It constantly monitors the participants' match histories and maintains a scoreboard.
-The scoreboard is updated and displayed in the Discord channel every time a new game of MiddagsTFT is played.
+The scoreboard is updated and displayed in a Discord channel every time a new game of MiddagsTFT is played.

 trøffelbot also issues a daily MiddagsTFT reminder.